jeremyfix/deeplearning-lectures/Webpage/02-pytorch-asr.md

 ### Installing the environment with conda (for the other users)

 We provide a yaml file for creating a conda environment suitable for performing the labwork.
+That conda environment can installed with the [pytorch-asr-py3.9.yaml](./labs/02-pytorch-asr/pytorch-asr-py3.9.yaml) environment file.

-If you have conda, you should run :
+With [conda](https://docs.conda.io/en/latest/miniconda.html) installed, you should run :

 ```{.console}
 mymachine:~:mylogin$ conda env create -f pytorch-asr-py3.9.yaml